Higher prices squeezing both renters and would-be homeowners

 “Even if it is no longer falling, it’s settling in at a rate that’s low by historic standards,” Herbert said.

 The rate has grown notably worse for African-Americans, the report found.
-Homeownership among African-Americans is now at its lowest point since the 1960s and nearly 30 percentage points lower than the rate for whites, Herbert said.
+Homeownership among African-Americans is now at its lowest point since the 1960s and nearly 30 percentage points below the rate for whites, Herbert said.

 HOMEBUILDING UP, BUT STILL LOW

-Construction increased in 2016 for the seventh year in a row, adding 1.17 million homes and apartments.
+Construction increased in 2016 for the seventh year in a row, adding 1.17 million houses and apartments.
 But that was still the lowest growth rate since 2011, the report noted.

-Construction of single-family homes has been rising faster, up 9.4 percent last year to 781,600 units.
+Building of single-family homes has been rising faster, up 9.4 percent last year to 781,600 units.
 Even so, residential construction still trails the 1.4-1.5 million annual rate that prevailed in the 1980s and 1990s, the report notes.

+On Friday, the government reported that housing starts fell 5.5 percent in May to a seasonally adjusted annual rate of 1.09 million units.

 “We’re still not yet at 1.2 million starts,” Herbert said.
 “Back in the day, it would have been a bad year during a recession, and we’re still trying to get back up there.
 We’re certainly not back to normal in terms of supply.”